-- · Lifespan Development.
+- · Human Lifespan Development.

-- · Meeting Individual Care and Support Needs.
+- · Human Biology and Health

-- · Principles of Safe Practice in Health and Social Care.
+- · Principles of Health and Social Care Practice

+Plus one of the following optional units

-- · Promoting Public Health.
+- · Health, Policy and Wellbeing

-- · Psychological Perspectives in Health.
+- · Promoting Health Education

-- · Sociological Perspectives in Health.
+- · Safe Environments in Health and Social Care

-- · HUMAN anatomy and physiology.
+- · Health Science

 BTEC Tech Award Level 2 Health & Social Care at a merit is an advantage or GCSE English at 4 or above.